Need an Estate Plan?

-in St. Pete Beach, Florida
+Estate Planning Attorney in St Pete Beach, Florida

 Wills, Trusts, Guardianship, Probate, Estate Law

-An unexpected death can be a catastrophic event for any family, but it's worse if your loved ones have to deal with court costs, burial expenses and who gets what while they're grieving your loss.
+An unexpected death can be a catastrophic event for any family, but it’s worse if your loved ones have to deal with court costs, burial expenses and who gets what while they’re grieving your loss.
 Without an estate plan, decisions are left up to the state, which means a lengthy court process and the government deciding who takes care of your children (if you still have minor children), who gets your assets, and (if you are still alive, but unable to care for yourself), who is responsible for your care.
 If you want to be the one to make these decisions, you need an estate plan in place to protect your last wishes.
 We can help.
-Call now or book a free consultation.
+Call now or schedule a consultation.

 If you do not have a plan…